Timeline of the rise and fall of the Islamic State group

 2014

-January — Al-Baghdadi’s forces overrun the city of Fallujah in Iraq’s western Anbar province and parts of the nearby provincial capital of Ramadi.
+January — Al-Baghdadi’s forces overrun the city of Fallujah in western Iraq and parts of the nearby provincial capital of Ramadi.
 In Syria, they seize sole control of the city of Raqqa after driving out rival Syrian rebel factions, and it becomes their de facto capital.

 February — Al-Qaida leader Ayman al-Zawahri disavows al-Baghdadi after the Iraqi militant ignores his demands that IS leave Syria.